 Are we nurtured and is there room for growth?
 As a new gardener, I often tried to place too many plants within a small space.
 I was enthused and the plants were small.
 But as they grew, my veggies succumbed to diseases, died inexplicably, or were stunted and under-performing.
 I had learned to feed my seedlings compost but I hadn’t given them enough space to thrive.
 At work do we have the “space” to grow?
 Is there time and energy to improve and learn new skills?
 Do we give ourselves enough psychological space to relax, unwind, and find our own unique nutrients?
 Aside from good nutritious food, how do we revitalize ourselves?

-Pull up the small weeds before they get big: Despite my use of mulch (which led to slug problems), I am forced to weed regularly.
+Despite my use of mulch (which led to slug problems), I am forced to weed regularly.
 I love weeding.
 It’s a visceral metaphor of rooting out problems.
 After several hours, I see a big difference — a clean area of soil.
 If only I could weed out my bad habits or perceptions so completely!
-At work I need to pull out the small weeds–negative misunderstandings or attitudes– before they become big intractable problems for my team.
+At work, I need to pull out the small weeds–negative misunderstandings or attitudes– before they become big intractable problems for my team.

 During wintry days it’s fun to daydream about gardens and Spring.
 As I skim through seed catalogs I think of my tough little plants and what they teach me about being productive, resilient, and healthy at work.